lajohnston/smslib/docs/interrupts.md

 ## VBlanks (frame interrupts)

-VBlanks occur each time the VDP has finished drawing a frame (50 times a second in PAL, 60 times a second in NTSC).
-It's a small window of opportunity to blast data to the VDP before it starts drawing the next frame.
-Sending data to the VDP outside this window can result in missed writes and graphical corruption.
-The only other safe time to write to the VDP is when the display is off.
+VBlanks occur each time the VDP has finished drawing a frame.
+They occur 50 times a second in PAL and 60 times a second in NTSC, providing a reliable means to time your game logic loop.
+The VBlank period is also a small window of opportunity to blast data to the VDP before it starts drawing the next frame, as sending data during 'active display' can result in missed writes and graphical corruption.
+The only other safe times to write to the VDP is when the display is off or by spacing each byte written with a 26-cycle.

 Enable the VBlank handler by defining `interrupts.HANDLE_VBLANK` setting before including `interrupts.asm`: